 These theorems are more general than those proved by Soares et al. (2015).
 Speaking roughly, Soares et al.’s theorems show that agents representable as expected utility maximisers often have incentives to cause or prevent the pressing of the shutdown button.
 My theorems apply to a wider class of agents, and they specify conditions under which agents’ incentives to manipulate the button will lead them to act so as to manipulate the button.
 My theorems also reveal trade-offs between discrimination and patience on the one hand and shutdownability on the other.

 My notion of shutdownability differs slightly from Soares et al.’s (2015, 2) notion of corrigibility.
-As they have it, corrigibility requires not only shutdownability but also that the agent repairs safety measures, lets us modify its architecture, and continues to do so as the agent creates new subagents and self-modifies.
+As they have it, corrigibility requires not only shutdownability but also that the agent repairs the button, lets us modify its architecture, and continues to do so as the agent creates new subagents and self-modifies.

 The most important difference between this setting and a Markov decision process is that a Markov decision process also features a reward function used to train the agent.
 I’m modelling the behaviour of an agent that has already been trained.

 The states referred to throughout this paper are not the states of nature familiar to decision theorists.
-Simplifying considerably, the decision theorist’s states are something like ‘ways that (for all the agent knows) the world could be,’ whereas states in a Markov decision process (and in this paper) are something like ‘positions that the agent could be in at a time.’
+Simplifying considerably, the decision theorist’s states are something like ‘ways that (for all the agent knows) the world could be,’ whereas states in a Markov decision process (and in this paper) are something like ‘states of the environment at a time.’

 For neatness’s sake, we can identify each trajectory with the degenerate lottery that assigns it probability 1.
 So when I quantify over all lotteries, I’m also quantifying over all trajectories.